New York Personal Injury Attorneys

-Determining who was at fault is a vital element in a personal injury claim.
+Determining who was at fault is a vital element in a personal injury claim in New York City.
 Once liability is assigned, it will typically determine how much each party will be responsible for paying for resulting injuries or property damage.
 When it comes to fault, New York is unlike many other states, in that it follows a “pure” version of comparative fault.

 New York is one of 13 states that operate under a “pure” comparative fault law (N.Y.
 C.P.L.R. § 1411).
 This means that each party involved in a personal injury lawsuit has the opportunity to recover compensation, even if one party is 99% at fault.
 Contrary to “modified” comparative fault, in which the primarily responsible party is prohibited from collecting compensation.
 However, a New York court will reduce the amount of damages awarded in proportion to your degree of fault.
 For example, in a personal injury proceeding, the jury will:

 - Driver A is found to be 20% at fault.

 - Driver B is found to be 80% at fault.

 - Calculate the total amount of damages.